com-480-data-visualization/com-480-project-worldwideweebz/Process_book.md

 # Introduction

-Animes are a way to entertain each and everyone, by showing different stories in beautiful or dreadful universes.
+Animes have become a major source of entertainment with a rise in popularity in the Western audience, often narrating stories in beautiful or dreadful universes.
 With them, one can escape in a different World for a period of time, learn about life by the morality shown in them, or even get to see diverse cultures.
 They have grown exponentially in popularity over the years, to the point that today almost everyone has seen at least one in their lifespan.

 Thinking about their current popularity, being able to see different visualizations about them becomes more and more meaningful and learning what makes them and the people behind the scenes popular gives a lot of information about something we love.
 From every anime depending on their airing date to the most popular voice actresses and actors per language, by the top animes per genre and the number of animes per studio with insightful informations about everything shown on these diagrams, this website gives almost all the information you need about anime.
 Furthermore, having many interactions on each visualization gives a ludic experience so that everyone can make the best use of their time to learn about animes.